Chapter

 What does John 4:47 mean?

 The man in question is only described using the Greek word basilikos, meaning a court official or nobleman (John 4:46).
 Scripture doesn't say if he was Jewish or a Gentile.
 Nor does it say exactly what his title was, what was wrong with his son, or any other details.
-As usual, none of those are the point of the story, so the Bible efficiently sticks to the important elements.
+None of those are the point of the story, so the Bible efficiently sticks to the important elements.
 Prior verses explained that Jesus' ministry is attracting attention.
 The local religious leaders are already watching Him (John 4:1–3).
 He has caused one public disturbance in the temple (John 2:13–17).
-Local people who went to Jerusalem for the required feasts saw what He did in the city (John 2:23), and more than likely spread those stories when they got home.
+Local people who went to Jerusalem for the required feasts saw what He did in the city (John 2:23) and more than likely spread those stories when they got home.
 This would have included Capernaum, where this man was from.
 Jesus has also spent the last two days in Sychar, where He was well received (John 4:40–42).

 According to this verse, the man's son was in dire condition.
-So, probably as a last-ditch effort, he is willing to come plead with Jesus for healing.
+So, probably as a final effort, he is willing to come plead with Jesus for healing.
 We can't be sure, from the Bible alone, if word of Jesus' wedding miracle had been spread (John 2:9–11).
 One way or the other, this man plans to ask Jesus for help.
-Specifically, he wants Jesus to come to his son in order to heal him.
+Specifically, he wants Jesus to come to his son to heal him.
 Jesus has other plans, however.

 Expand